Movement and Neurosciences Center

 Institute for Rehabilitation Science and Engineering

 Lincoln, NE 68506

-Sonya Irons, PT, DPT, CCS, is a physical therapist at Madonna Rehabilitation Hospital, splitting her time between research in the Movement and Neurosciences Center and providing contract physical therapy services for Nebraska Heart Hospital.
+Sonya Irons, PT, DPT, CCS, is a physical therapist at Madonna Rehabilitation Hospital, splitting her time between research in the Movement and Neurosciences Center and providing patient care.
 Dr. Irons is board certified (2007) by the American Board of Physical Therapy Specialties in Cardiovascular and Pulmonary Physical Therapy (CCS) and reviews manuscripts for Cardiopulmonary Physical Therapy Journal.
 She serves as the Student Therapy Program Leader for Madonna.
 Dr. Irons holds two faculty appointments: Clinical Assistant Professor at Creighton University and Adjunct Faculty at University of South Dakota.
 Her research interests include cardiovascular and pulmonary physical therapy— specifically exercise interventions for persons with disabilities and chronic medical conditions.
-Dr. Irons was awarded the Distinguished Young Alumna Award from South Dakota State University (2009), the Harry E. Settles Contributor of the Year Award from University of South Dakota (2012), and an Emerging Leader Award from the American Physical Therapy Association (2012).

 Master of Physical Therapy (2003).
 Mayo School of Health Sciences, Rochester, MN

 Bachelor of Science (2001).
 South Dakota State University, Brookings, SD